Mstafa-awad/LODTailor-Bake-Forger/README.md

 This makes the node much less dependent on one hard-coded cage distance.

 ### Missing-texel detection and repair
 Instead of simply accepting whatever Blender leaves in the texture, Bake Forger analyzes the resulting map and identifies texels that are not covered by a valid bake.

 When a fallback pass is available, missing areas are recovered from that pass.
 Remaining uncovered areas are filled with semantic defaults rather than being left as obvious black or invalid data.

-Normal, roughness, AO, emission, and base color each have their own handling.
+Normal, roughness, metallic, AO, emission, and base color each have their own handling.

 ### Material-aware base-color baking
 Metallic surfaces can cause a diffuse-color bake to come out unexpectedly dark or black.
 Bake Forger temporarily disables the high-poly material's metallic contribution while the base-color bake runs, then restores the original material inputs and links afterward.
 The source material is not permanently rewritten by this operation.

-### Multiple map types

-Bake Forger can independently bake/export:

-- Base Color
-- Tangent Normal
-- Roughness
-- Emission
-- Ambient Occlusion

-Each map has its own resolution control, so you can avoid spending the same amount of memory and bake time on every texture.

 ### Better texture encoding
 The node treats maps according to their intended data type:

-- Base Color uses sRGB handling.
+- Base Color, Emission, and AO use sRGB handling.
-- Normal uses non-color data and a neutral normal fallback.
-- Roughness uses non-color data and a configurable material roughness fallback.
+- Normal, Roughness, and Metallic use non-color data and configurable material fallbacks.
-- AO and emission get suitable semantic defaults.
 - Automatic bake margins scale with the requested texture resolution.

 ### GPU / CPU baking control
 Blender's Cycles backend can try supported GPU compute backends and can optionally include the CPU in a hybrid setup.
 When no usable GPU device is detected, the worker falls back to CPU baking.

 ### ComfyUI-native 3D input handling
 Bake Forger accepts ComfyUI `FILE_3D_GLB` inputs and contains handling for normal filesystem paths, File3D-style objects, byte streams, and save/export methods.
 The Blender work is performed in a separate background process, keeping the actual bake outside the main ComfyUI Python process.

 ### More useful outputs
 The node returns the baked GLB plus the individual image maps and a structured info string containing the bake result and warnings.

 ## Simple workflow